aforward9600/pokemonpalette/README.md

 #CREDITS / SPECIAL THANKS:
 -----------
-- The Pret team for providing the base disassembly and all the code comments that came with it.
+- The Pret team for the pokered and pokeyellow disassemblies and all the code comments that came with them.
+- Rangi for the tool Polished Map
+- Code contributions and bugfixing by wisp92
-- The following folks for their great tutorials, glitch videos, and explanations across the internet:
+- The following for their great tutorials, glitch videos, and explanations across the internet
   - TheFakeMateo
   - Crystal_
   - ChickasaurusGL
   - v0id19
-- The following Redditors for their help in pointing out and diagnosing bugs
+- The following for their help in pointing out and diagnosing bugs
   - kadetPirx
   - JOBOalthor1992
   - krazsen
+  - kmalove
+  - zycain